Thireshsidda/LegacyOfYOLO-YouOnlyLookOnce/YOLO-NAS/README.md

 In May 2023, an Israel-based company Deci, published their latest YOLO variant called YOLO-NAS, the current state-of-the-art object detection model.
 YOLO-NAS is tailored for efficiently detecting small objects and boasts enhanced localization precision.
 It also improves the performance-to-compute ratio, making it ideal for real-time edge-device applications.

 They introduced a few quantization-aware modules, such as QSP and QCI.
 The architecture was generated through AutoNAC, which is Deci’s proprietary NAS technology.
 NAS means Neural Architecture Search.
 YOLO-NAS models incorporate attention mechanisms and reparameterization during inference to enhance their ability to detect objects.
--The YOLO-NAS models initially underwent pre-training on the Object365 benchmark dataset, which contains 2 million images across 365 categories.
+- The YOLO-NAS models initially underwent pre-training on the Object365 benchmark dataset, which contains 2 million images across 365 categories.

 -They were further pre-trained using a method called pseudo-labeling on 123,000 unlabeled images from the COCO dataset.